Clemucciu/Clemucciu/README.md

 - 👋 Hi, I’m @Clemucciu
 - 👀 I’m interested in Blender & Airtable
 - 🌱 I’m currently learning Python
+- I would like to import/export data easily from Airtable to Blender

 <!---
 Clemucciu/Clemucciu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.